Jen Handley: Development

 Jen is described as being easy-going, laid back and fun loving.
 Jen's university friend, Cody Willis (Peta Brady) introduces her to widower Philip Martin (Ian Rawlings).
 Jen likes Philip, but she finds it a struggle to get him to go out with her.
 Philip cannot believe Jen is interested in him and he thinks that she simply feels sorry for him because he is a single father.
 Philip then embarks on a series of random dates, which makes Jen determined to win him over.
 Jen eventually persuades Philip to go out with her and they begin a "passionate" relationship.
 Platt told a writer for Inside Soap that she found her kissing scenes with Rawlings easy as they were co-stars in Sons and Daughters together.
 Platt also revealed Jen would undergo a personality change due to her relationship with Philip.
 She explained "Unlike me, Jen is quite an unstable person, but Philip provides the much-needed stability in her life.
 He's very different to every other guy that she's ever been out with and that's part of the attraction for her."
 Platt also added that she was concerned for her character's future, saying Jen was not a trailblazer in terms of storylines and it felt like she was just there for the benefit of Philip, with no identity of her own.

 Jen manages to befriend Philip's daughter, Hannah (Rebecca Ritters), by acting as her confidant, rather than a replacement for her late mother.
 Jen's "moody" brother Luke (Bernard Curry) later arrives in Ramsay Street and makes Jen wish she had not given him her address, by breaking the hearts of several women.
 Brook Allen (Felix Nobis), Jen's ex-boyfriend, turns up and his presence threatens Jen's relationship with Philip.
 A writer for Inside Soap said Jen starts to wonder is a curse is hanging over her.
 A few weeks later, Jen receives a letter from her cousin, Sarah, who tells her she needs a kidney transplant and Jen is a match.
 Jen then has to make "a terrible decision" as the last time she was placed under a general anaesthetic she almost lost her life.
-Platt said the storyline proved to be a turning point for Jen, who she had considered a supporting character.
+Platt said the storyline proved to be a turning point for Jen, whom she had considered a supporting character.
 The actress explained "She was there mainly for the benefit of Philip, which made it difficult for her to have any identity of her own."
 Platt left Neighbours in 1996 and she told Sue Malins of the Daily Mirror "In the end, I don't think the scriptwriters knew what to do with me."
 On screen, Jen departed Erinsborough to pursue an art scholarship, following the breakdown of her relationship with Philip.